TestRep01/AdrianBruwer_Task1/AdrianBruwer_Task1/ReadMe.md

 <li>Github users testtasksel@gmail.com, password TestTask1Sel</li>
 </ul>

+The UI tests should be triggered after each nightly build and results send to regression and automation testers as any failers may be either a regression or an prequisted that needs to be applied.

 It has not been done for this project, but in a real world deployment a website would be setup to display and record the results generated for the TRX files.